tmjo/ha-norwegiantide/info.md

 ## Configuration
 Configuration is done through UI/Lovelace.
 In Home Assistant, click on Configuration > Integrations where you add it with the + icon.

 You will be asked to give your location a name and to provide latitude and longitude as geographical position for the location you want to track.
 Finally select which sensors you would like the integration to add.
-More detailed description of this will be added, but in short there is one main sensor which contains most info and for most people probably will be sufficient.
-You do not need to add the other sensor unless you want, but several detailed sensors are available if you decide to add them.
+More detailed description of this will be added, but in short there is one main sensor which contains all info and for most people probably this may be sufficient.
+You do not need to add other entities unless you want, but several detailed entities are available if you prefer to have them as separate entities instead of attributes on the main sensor.

+Entities can be added and removed by clicking *Options* in HA integreation view at any time.
 It is also possible to enable more than one location by adding the integration several times.

 ## Usage
-I strongly suggest to take a look at the [Apexchart-card] (https://github.com/RomRider/apexcharts-card) by Romrider - it is an excellent graph card for lovelace which also enables the possibility to show future values.
-This is necessary to display prediction- and forecast values.
+Use the integration as you please, but I strongly recommend to take a look at the [Apexchart-card] (https://github.com/RomRider/apexcharts-card) by Romrider - it is an excellent graph card for lovelace which also enables the possibility to show future values.
+This is necessary to display prediction- and forecast values which are stored as attributes in the main sensor.

 More detailed description will follow, but worth mentioning:
  - Prediction: A calculated prediction for the location
  - Forecast: Includes the weather effect on top of the prediction
  - Observation: The observed value on the closest station to your location

+If you are curious about specific details and definitions, please see [www.sehavniva.no](http://www.sehavniva.no/).

+The main sensor will keep the current forecast value as state and will contain all or most data as attributes.
+The other entities will contain more specific data according to their name.

 ## Issues and development
 Please report issues on github.
 If you would like to contribute to development, please do so through PRs.